Judge rules discredited testimony not a factor in outcome of Fayetteville rape trial

 A divided Arkansas Supreme Court ruled in October 2016 that Strawhacker was entitled to a hearing in Washington County Circuit Court to determine if the reputed expert's testimony was material to the case and whether Strawhacker was entitled to legal relief to prevent a miscarriage of justice.

-Evidence is material if there's a reasonable probability that, had the evidence been disclosed to the defense, the outcome would have been different, according to the opinion.
+Evidence is material if there is a reasonable probability that, had the evidence been disclosed to the defense, the outcome would have been different, according to the opinion.

 "We steadfastly adhere to the principle of finality," justices wrote.
 "But we will not place finality over justice and due process when the government admits that it's agent gave invalid expert scientific advice at a criminal jury trial."

-Strawhacker is housed at the Arkansas Department of Correction Cummins Unit in Grady.
+Strawhacker is housed at the Arkansas Department of Corrections Cummins Unit in Grady.